 Attending In-Person Exams

 - Is the RDS safe?
 Yes.
-There is sufficient ventilation and this year the capacity is reduced to ensure greater spacing between.
+There is sufficient ventilation and this year the capacity is reduced to ensure greater spacing between desks.
 Exams are limited to two per day and all desks are cleaned between exam sittings.
 Access to the exam hall will be set up so as to prevent excessive congregation and your personal belongings will be stored in a biodegradable bag below your desk.
 All students, invigilators and tutors will be advised to abide by health and safety guidelines.

 - Is parking available at my exam venue?

 - Parking is available at RDS Main Hall, and can be paid for on the day

 - No on campus parking will be available